In this blog post we are going to have a step by step instruction to

 Step 4: Create the password-protected Keystore (ewallet.p12)

-administer key management create keystore '$ORACLE_BASE/admin/$ORACLE_SID/wallet/tde' identified by MyWalletPW_12;
+-- you don't need to provide the wallet location when WALLET_ROOT is set administer key management create keystore ['$ORACLE_BASE/admin/$ORACLE_SID/wallet/tde'] identified by MyWalletPW_12;

 ls -ltr $ORACLE_BASE/admin/$ORACLE_SID/wallet/tde